Hereford, Hay and Brecon Railway: Amalgamation with the Brecon and Merthyr Railway

-In 1865 the HH&BR decided to proceed with the amalgamation with the Brecon and Merthyr Railway, and this took effect from 25 August 1865, authorised by Act of 5 July 1865.
+In 1865 the HH&BR decided to proceed with the amalgamation with the Brecon and Merthyr Railway, and this took effect from 25 August 1865, authorised by the Brecon and Merthyr Railway (Amalgamation) Act 1865 (28 & 29 Vict. c. cccxxiv) of 5 July 1865.
 The line had been worked from the outset by the contractor, Thomas Savin, who was also working the Brecon & Merthyr Railway; the suggestion that the Great Western Railway worked the line between 26 August 1865 and 5 February 1866 seems to be without foundation.
 With Savin's financial collapse, the Brecon and Merthyr worked the line during the amalgamated period and up to 30 September 1868.

 The combined company (also known as the Brecon and Merthyr Railway) was short of money.
 On 28 February 1867 the B&MR gave notice to the GWR that it would cease using the Barton station from 30 June 1867.
 This was a desperate attempt to save money: £620 a year as the toll for using the GWR station.
 The B&MR trains now only ran to Moorfields.

 The Widemarsh Loop was laid in but not connected at the north (GWR) end, and the Brecon Curve was not started.
 The reasons are not definitively apparent, but the B&MR's extreme financial difficulty, no doubt known to the larger companies, must have played a part.
-The Brecon Curve was laid in just before expiry of the Parliamentary powers; a demonstration train ran on 5 May 1870, the day the powers expired, but the junction at the Barrs Court end was not made even then.
+The Brecon Curve was laid in just before expiry of the parliamentary powers; a demonstration train ran on 5 May 1870, the day the powers expired, but the junction at the Barrs Court end was not made even then.

 It emerged in 1867 that the amalgamation agreement had not been ratified by the Brecon and Merthyr preference shareholders, and in the Court of Chancery the amalgamation was declared void.
-The combined company then had to separate; this too required an authorising act, the Brecon & Merthyr Railway (Agreement) Act of 13 July 1868.
+The combined company then had to separate; this too required an authorising act, the Brecon and Merthyr Railway Arrangement Act 1868 (31 & 32 Vict. c. cxlii) of 13 July 1868.
 By then the financial slump in the country had resulted in the combined company having been unable to meet debenture interest, so that the HH&BR resumed its independent existence in the hands of a receiver.

 The Mid-Wales Railway arranged to run the now-independent HH&BR trains for twelve months from 1 October 1868, and the GWR allowed the Mid-Wales company to use Barton station for £450 annually.

 The HH&BR company emerged from receivership in 1869, but was still in a serious financial difficulty.
-A new act passed on 26 August 1869 authorised the Widemarsh Loop (again), an extension of the station at Moorfields, which looked as if it was going to be permanent, and some financial reconstruction, and running powers to Brecon.
+A new act of Parliament, the Hereford, Hay and Brecon Railway Act 1869 (32 & 33 Vict. c. cxl) passed on 26 July 1869 authorised the Widemarsh Loop (again), an extension of the station at Moorfields, which looked as if it was going to be permanent, and some financial reconstruction, and running powers to Brecon.